top of page

 Paul A. Roth

-Paul A. Roth is associate professor of philosophy at the University of Missouri, St. Louis.
+Paul A. Roth is an associate professor of philosophy at the University of Missouri, St. Louis.
 He wrote Meaning and Method in the Social Sciences (1987).

 Donald S. Rothchild